 4. Home Maintenance & Management Stuff

-As a stay at home mom, I like of running my home like running a business.
+As a stay at home mom, I think of running my home like running a business.

 This includes making sure that the house is cleaned, stocked, organized well maintained to help our days run smoothly.